Grademark/grademark/README.md

 Check out the [release notes](release-notes.md) to see updates and breaking changes.

 <a href="#support-the-developer">Skip to the end to see how you can **support the developer.**</a>

-## BREAKING CHANGES

-v0.0.1

-Arguments to functions for strategy rules have changed.
-Instead of having individual arguments to each function, arguments are now bundled in objects for future expandability and better auto-competion.

 Please see what this looks like in [the Grademark first example](https://github.com/grademark/grademark-first-example) and the unit tests in this repo.